HarrJO/PanAf-local-adaptation/README.md

 genomic_data
 - This directory contains genomic data.
-- All exome sequence data (BAMs and FASTQs) will be available on ENA under the accession code ENA:PRJEB76176.
+- All exome sequence data (BAMs and FASTQs) will be available on ENA under the accession code ENA:PRJEB76176 on publication.
 - All chr21 sequence data (BAMs and FASTQs) is available on ENA under the accession code ENA:PRJEB46115.

 angsd